Numerical simulations of primordial black hole formation via delayed first-order phase transitions: Dynamics of false vacuum domains

 Panel (a) displays the scalar-field profile $\phi$ at different times: the FVD initially shrinks rapidly due to the pressure difference between the vacua, and when the FVD interior begins to inflate, the comoving radius of the wall decreases more slowly.
 Panel (b) shows the areal-radius profile $R$ before the formation of the bifurcating trapping horizon: the areal radius inside the FVD undergoes exponential expansion, and a local maximum develops at the bubble wall.
 A local minimum also appears outside the FVD, signaling the formation of a wormhole that connects the baby universe inside the FVD to the exterior universe.
 This throat coincides with the location where $\Theta^+$ and $\Theta^-$ intersect, and its areal radius increases during this stage.

-Panel (c) presents the total energy density at different times.
-Inside the FVD, the energy density rapidly approaches the false vacuum value $\rho_\mathrm{V} = V_\mathrm{F} = 5\times10^{-5}$ since the radiation fluid is diluted by the exponential expansion, while the vacuum energy remains constant.
+Panel (c) presents the total energy density at different times. \black{At the initial time, the total energy density is homogeneous due to our choice of initial conditions.
+However, the local difference in the equation of state dynamically converts the initial isocurvature perturbation into a total density contrast.} Inside the FVD, the energy density rapidly approaches the false vacuum value $\rho_\mathrm{V} = V_\mathrm{F} = 5\times10^{-5}$ since the radiation fluid is diluted by the exponential expansion, while the vacuum energy remains constant.
 Outside the FVD, the radiation energy density decreases with cosmic expansion.
 This produces a large density contrast that increases over time, resulting in PBH formation.
 We also observe that the total energy density has a peak at the FVD boundary due to the bubble-wall energy.

 At $t = 162.125$, a bifurcating trapping horizon forms at the wormhole throat, satisfying $\Theta^+ = \Theta^- = 0$; this is indicated by the black dot in panel (d).
 The bifurcating horizon then splits into two marginal surfaces: one with $\Theta^+ = 0$, $\Theta^- < 0$ (an apparent horizon) and the other with $\Theta^- = 0$, $\Theta^+ > 0$ (the corresponding anti-trapped branch); these two horizons then separate and move in opposite directions.
 After bifurcation, the areal radius of the throat begins to decrease and eventually reaches zero, indicating a singularity forms and the throat pinches off from the exterior universe (see panel (e)).